loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-summary.md

 category: Talks
 permalink: /api-days/2024/
 description: "Recap of Day 2 at API Days Paris 2024, including insights on API management, design, and architecture from industry leaders.
 Explore key talks on AI integration, GraphQL vs. REST, modular API design, and practical strategies for building scalable, user-friendly APIs.
 Discover resources, company highlights, and essential books to enhance your understanding of the API ecosystem."
+image: /images/api-days-2024/api-days-logo.png
 tags:
 ---

-> I attended the second day of API Days Paris 2024, held at La Défense on December 3–5.
+> I attended the API Days Paris 2024, held at La Défense on December 3–5.
 This was my second time participating in this event, and it brought back memories of my first experience a decade ago at the 2014 API Days.

 ![Api Days Logo](/images/api-days-2024/api-days-logo.png)